illinois-ipaml/MachineLearningForPhysics/intro.md

-# Instrumentation Physics Applications of Machine Learning
+# Machine Learning for Physics

 * Physics 503, Fall 2023
 * Meeting: Mondays and Wednesdays from 1:00 pm to 2:15 pm